 Pre-requisites, Knowledge of basic statistics and some familiarity with computer Co-requisites, & based data analysis. other restrictions NOTE: This is a laptop, hands-on class!
 Course This course prepares students for a career in marketing analytics.
-Description • This involves analyzing data using a set of statistical tools to facilitate good decision making-it is NOT a programming class!
+Description This course prepares students for a career in marketing unaryties.
+Description This involves analyzing data using a set of statistical tools to facilitate good decision making-it is NOT a programming class! racintate good decision making it is 1101 a programming class.
 The analytic methods are commonly used in e-commerce, grocery stores, retail, utilities and financial industries.
 Students will learn how to read, organize, clean, and store large datasets and use them in building predictive marketing models.
 Students will learn predictive analytics, segment and target profitable customers, manage marketing mix, and improve managerial decisions.
 Students will focus on interpretation of results.
 Learning Become proficient in using SAS for empirical estimation of Outcomes econometric marketing models Required Texts Marketing Analytics - by Mike Grigsby, Kogan Page, Suggested Texts A Guide to Econometrics by Peter Kennedy, MIT Press Cutting-Edge Marketing Analytics by R. Venkatesan et al, Pearson Press A Handbook of Statistical Analyses using SAS - by Geoff Der and Brian Everitt, Chapman and Hall / CRC Press.